Common surface features of Mars: Ancient rivers?

 Channel on floor of Newton Crater, as seen by HiRISE under HiWish program.

 Branched channel, as seen by HiRISE under HiWish program.

 Branched channel, as seen by HiRISE under HiWish program.

 Channel showing an old oxbow and a cutoff, as seen by HiRISE under HiWish program.
 Location is Memnonia quadrangle.

 Channels, as seen by HiRISE under HiWish program.
 Stream appears to have eroded through a hill.

 Channel, as seen by HiRISE under HiWish program Location is the Cebrenia quadrangle.

 Streamlined shapes

 Streamlined shapes represent more evidence of past flowing water on Mars.
 Water shaped features into streamlined shapes.
+These shapes were probably made by great floods.
+Parts of Mars look like the ground has collapsed and allowed water to quickly erupt.
+The more pointed part of each shape points in the direction the water moved.

 Streamlined feature, as seen by HiRISE under HiWish program Location is Memnonia quadrangle.